 Beginners - "Verbs"-Introduction

 Before introducing the Verbs Program, ensure that the child has developed strong listening skills.
 This involves being able to maintain attention and comprehend verbal instructions.
-It is essential to have gone through the following Simplesteps4learning.com programs to support these abilities:

 Key Elements of the Verbs Program